Who hasn't kept a secret? Who among us has never told a lie?

 We know that when the secret does come out, all the pain and consequences the character hoped to avoid will follow.
-But we also know that the pain the character is trying to avoid will be temporary while the psychic toll of keeping the secret persists as long as the secret itself.
+But we also know that the pain the character is trying to avoid will be temporary while the psychological toll of keeping the secret persists as long as the truth is hidden.
 This is fertile ground for character development and can underpin the plot.
 It creates mystery and gives the character depth.
 Readers relate to the story because we all know someone who has kept a secret or told a lie that unraveled.
 Yet in spite of this, we continue to tell lies and keep secrets.

 "How can we know that sort of thing intellectually, how can we see that play out in others' lives and not recognize it in our own?"
 Barb Johnson asks.

 As long as we keep asking this question, we'll find stories about secrets and lies compelling just as we'll continue to keep our own secrets and tell our lies.